 Last but not least, when you winterize your yard in autumn, don't forget your grass.
 It's not difficult to remember which fertilizers to shop for at this time, because they will often contain "winterizer" in their names.
 These products are designed to help your grass build a deeper root system to weather the winter.

-But make sure you study the label of a winterizer bag before buying, so that you can learn the NPK content.
+But make sure you study the label of a winterizer bag before buying so that you can learn the nitrogen-phosphorous-potassium, or NPK, content.
 In The Myth of "Winterizer" Fertilizer, Robert Cox, Cooperative Extension Agent for Colorado State University, warns that such lawn fertilizers will fail to enhance the winter hardiness of your grass unless they are sufficiently high in nitrogen.
-Suggesting the use of a 25-5-5 or thereabouts, Cox goes so far as to state, "Nitrogen applied in the fall is the most important lawn fertilization of the year."
+Suggesting the use of a fertilizer with an NPK of 25-5-5 (or thereabouts), Cox goes so far as to state, "Nitrogen applied in the fall is the most important lawn fertilization of the year."

-So how long should you wait before cutting the lawn?
-And how short should you cut your grass?
 According to the Cornell University Cooperative Extension, cutting the lawn with a mower set at a proper mowing height can save you from having to bag your grass clippings, even if you don't own a mulching mower.
 The rule of thumb suggested by the Cornell Extension is, "Mow when your grass is dry and 3 to 3-1/2 inches tall.
-Never cut it shorter than 2 to 2-1/2 inches or remove more than one third of the leaf surface at any one mowing."
+Never cut it shorter than 2 to 2-1/2 inches or remove more than one-third of the leaf surface at any one mowing."

 The point behind this mowing tip is that the valuable nutrients in the grass clippings can do your lawn some good, left right where they lie after cutting, as long as their bulk is kept at a minimum.
 By following this rule of thumb and cutting only about an inch off the top of your lawn at any one time, the bulk of the grass clippings is kept low.

 Following this mowing tip means more frequent cutting, to be sure.
-But the result will be a healthier lawn, fed by nutrients that you would otherwise be hauling away.
-Besides, cutting a lawn too short can stress it out, especially during periods of hot weather.
+But the result will be a healthier lawn that is fed by nutrients that you would otherwise be hauling away.
+Cutting a lawn too short can stress it out, especially during periods of hot weather.
 In addition, cutting the lawn stimulates growth and increases thickness.
 You are, in effect, "pinching" your grass plants each time you mow, just as you pinch many houseplants or garden flowers to make them sturdier plants.